levanroinishvili/le-ngx-logger/README.md

 ## Build

 Run `ng build le-ngx-logger` to build the library.
 The build artifacts will be stored in the `dist/` directory.
+Then, optionally, run `ng build test` to build the tester application